smeredith/smeredith.github.io/_posts/2025-12-10-replace-onenote-with-just-a-bunch-of-files.md

 > [!note]
 > Xournal++ does not store your notes as PDF annotations the way a PDF annotation tool would.
 > When you export as PDF, your notes are baked into the PDF.
-> See [Hand-written Notes](#Hand-written-Notes) below for more about Xournal++.
+> See [Hand-written Notes](#hand-written-notes) below for more about Xournal++.

 If you need more space on a PDF to take notes, you can increase the size of its margins using [the I2PDF tool](https://www.i2pdf.com/add-margin-to-pdf).
 You can add up to 3 inches per side.
-The site is full of ads, and I wouldn't use this tool for anything else.
+The site is full of ads, and I would not use this tool for anything else.
-I also wouldn't trust it for any private files.
+I also would not trust it with private files.

 If I need even more space in a PDF for notes, I use [BentoPDF](https://bentopdf.com/) to add blank pages anywhere in a PDF and then write on that.
 This is a great tool for doing various kinds of PDF manipulation, like merging and splitting PDFs and extracting pages from them.